wamp-proto/wamp-proto/spec/basic.md

 3. *Dealer (Router)*

 A *Caller* issues calls to remote procedures by providing the procedure URI and any arguments for the call.
 The *Callee* will execute the procedure using the supplied arguments to the call and return the result of the call to the *Caller*.

-*Callees* register procedures they provide with *Dealers*. *Callers* initiate procedure calls first to *Dealers*. *Dealers* route calls incoming from *Callers* to *Callees* implementing the procedure called, as well as call results back from *Callees* to *Callers*.
+*Callees* register procedures they provide with *Dealers*. *Callers* initiate procedure calls first to *Dealers*. *Dealers* route calls incoming from *Callers* to *Callees* implementing the procedure called, and route call results back from *Callees* to *Callers*.

 The *Caller* and *Callee* will usually run application code, while the *Dealer* works as a generic router for remote procedure calls decoupling *Callers* and *Callees*.